Sebssekk/CKA-D-on-AWS/docs/walkthrough.md

 - **Node Labels**
     For AWS plugin to work nodes must have some metadata configured.
-    This information are listed in the previously generated `k8s-instances.csv` file.
+    This information are listed in the `k8s-instances.csv` file.
-    Once all clusters are ready it's possible to patch all nodes from here using the script [`apply-node-patch`](../utils/apply-node-patch.sh)
+    Once all clusters are ready it's possible to patch all nodes using the script [`/public/aws-node-patch.sh`](../access-helpers/aws-node-patch.sh)
     ```bash
+    # FROM ACCESS VM
-    $ ./utils/apply-node-patch.sh
+    $ /public/aws-node-patch.sh
-    ```
-    OR with PS
-    ```powershell
-    PS> .\utils\apply-node-patch.ps1
     ```

     This will add region, zone and machine type to k8s node as labels and will configure the EC2 machine id as `Provider` of the node.